ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 **Manually fix**

-If you can't auto fix it, you have to manually fix it.
-That can be a "herculean task".
-So what often happens is that a rule is just not used because it's to much work to fix all the existing errors.
+If you can't fix it automatically, you have to fix it manually.
+This can be a "Herculean task".
+So what often happens is that a rule is simply not used because it's too much work to fix all existing bugs.

 # The solution: The Boy Scout Rule